York engine sheds and locomotive works: 1943 allocation

-Of special note is the 2 Southern Railway D class locomotives – it was not unusual for foreign locomotives to be transferred around the country.
+Of special note are the two Southern Railway D class locomotives – it was not unusual for foreign locomotives to be transferred around the country.
 There is some doubt about what these locomotives are.
 Hoole states they are D class 4-4-0s from the London Brighton and South Coast Railway whilst Appleby states they are D class 4-4-4 locomotives.
-The only southern railway D class engine was a former South Eastern and Chatham 4-4-0 (one of which sits in the National Railway Museum in 2012.
+The only Southern Railway D class engine was a former South Eastern and Chatham 4-4-0 (one of which sits in the National Railway Museum in 2012.
 A number of Southern Railway King Arthur class locomotives were based in the Newcastle area during the war and were also frequent visitors to both York sheds.